SegMatch: A semi-supervised learning method for surgical instrument segmentation: Data availability statement

 \subsection{Surgical instrument segmentation}

-The majority of surgical instruments segmentation works are supervised methods \cite{islam2019learning,gonzalez2020isinet,milletari2018cfcm,qin2019surgical,jin2019incorporating,seenivasan2022global}.
+The majority of surgical instrument segmentation works are supervised methods \cite{islam2019learning,gonzalez2020isinet,qin2019surgical,jin2019incorporating,seenivasan2022global}.
 Numerous studies have explored different methods to improve the accuracy of surgical instrument segmentation.
-For instance, Islam~\etal\cite{islam2019learning} took advantage of task-aware saliency maps and the scan path of instruments in their multitask learning model for robotic instrument segmentation.
-By using optical flow, Jin~\etal \cite{jin2019incorporating} derived the temporal prior and incorporate it into an attention pyramid network to improve the segmentation accuracy.
-Recently, Gonzalez~\etal\cite{gonzalez2020isinet} proposed an instance-based surgical instrument segmentation network (ISINet) with a temporal consistency module that takes into account the instance’s predictions across the frames in a sequence.
-Seenivasan \etal\cite{seenivasan2022global} exploited global relational reasoning for multi-task surgical scene understanding which enables instrument segmentation and tool-tissue interaction detection.
-Yet, the use of unlabelled data for this task remains relatively untapped.
+For instance, Islam \et\cite{islam2019learning} took advantage of task-aware saliency maps and the scan path of instruments in their multitask learning model for robotic instrument segmentation.
+By using optical flow, Jin \et\cite{jin2019incorporating} derived the temporal prior and incorporated it into an attention pyramid network to improve the segmentation accuracy.
+Gonzalez \et\cite{gonzalez2020isinet} proposed an instance-based surgical instrument segmentation network (ISINet) with a temporal consistency module that takes into account the instance’s predictions across the frames in a sequence.
+Seenivasan \et\cite{seenivasan2022global} exploited global relational reasoning for multi-task surgical scene understanding which enables instrument segmentation and tool-tissue interaction detection.
+TraSeTR \cite{zhao2022trasetr} utilizes a Track-to-Segment Transformer that intelligently exploits tracking cues to enhance surgical instrument segmentation.
+Recently, large models have started to be used.
+Wei et al. \cite{wei2024enhancing} for example introduced an adapter network that integrates pre-trained knowledge from foundation models into a lightweight convolutional model, enhancing both robustness and performance in surgical instrument segmentation.
+Yet, the use of unlabelled task-specific data for surgical tool segmentation remains relatively untapped.